nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 1. `Ui`, `Main`, `Parser`, and `Command` classes: These classes stand between the user and the internal processing of the software.
 2. `Expense`, `ExpenseList`, `ExpenseFilter` classes: Model expenses that commands can interact with.
 3. `Storage` class: Stores information between sessions.
-4. Logger and other utility classes: Provide extra functionalities for the software.
+4. `Logging` and other utility classes: Provide extra functionalities for the software.

 ### Ui and Parser